Ralim/IronOS/README.md

 Pressing the button near the usb enters the temperature offset setting menu, when the iron is cold, pressing the other button will start the unit calibrating for any offset in the tip temperature.

 # Version Changes:

+V1.09
+- Adds display modes, for slowing down or simplifying the display

+V1.08
+- Fix settings menu not showing flip display

+V1.07
+- Adds shutdown time to automatically shutdown the iron after inactivity

 V1.06
 - Changes H and C when the iron is heating to the minidso chevron like images